Blog

 5 min read time

-Despite high wealth inequality and growing public financial requirements, Germany has so far waived wealth tax.
-Julia Jirman explores the question of what role a wealth tax could play in an optimal tax system.
-She discusses various forms of structure, from periodic wealth taxes to one-off contributions and minimum taxes for the super-rich to inheritance tax.
+Despite high wealth inequality and growing public financial needs, Germany has so far refrained from imposing a wealth tax.
+And even the inheritance tax barely taxes large fortunes, of all things.
+Julia Jirmann explores how progressive the German tax system is and what role wealth taxes can play in an optimal tax system—ranging from periodic wealth taxes to minimum taxes for the super-rich and the inheritance tax.

 Find out more about the organization Netzwerk Steuergerechtigkeit on their website, instagram and linkedin.